bsblabs/vaadin-widgetset-showcase/README.md

     $ cd wizard-sample-server
     $ mvn package cargo:run

+You can browse the application at [http://localhost:8080/wizard-sample].
+You can tweak some properties in the root POM if you want to change the `HTTP` port that cargo uses.

-Note that if you have already built the application, the `package` goal is not necessary.
+Note also that if you have already built the application, the `package` goal is not necessary.

 ## Start the application from your IDE